wp-plugins/wp-retina-2x/readme.txt

 Thanks for asking, since we, developers, get usually 10x more complains than thanks!
 I don't blame anyone, I persnnally don't say thank you to every single developer of all the software I am using ;) But if you are happy, please write a <a href='http://wordpress.org/support/view/plugin-reviews/wp-retina-2x'>nice review here</a>.

 = Can I contact you? =
 Yes and no. I cannot provide free support anymore since it always take too much time and 99% not a problem of the plugin.
-Ask a developer friend first or hire one, they will help you.
-If you want me to help, then consider hiring me as well.
-If you really think you found a bug, then write it down in the WordPress forum with screenshot, you server configuration, URLs, etc.
+Ask a developer/friend or hire one, that's the best!
+If you want specifically my help, please consider hiring me for the task.
+If you think you found a bug, then start a new thread in the WordPress forum along with a link to a screenshot, you server configuration, PHP logs and your URL.

 = I donated, can I get rid of the donation button? = Of course.
 I don't like to see too many of those buttons neither ;) You can disable the donation buttons from all my plugins by adding this to your wp-config.php: